taurusilver7/fresh-pages-server/README.md

 -  The application modes are set in the _package.json_ for test, development & production modes.
    <br />
--  import the required dependencies & dev-dependencies with `npm install <package>`.
+-  import the required dependencies & dev-dependencies with `npm install <package>` & `npm install <package> --save-dev`.
    <br />
 -  set up the required scripts for development & production modes.

 ---

--  set up the server with application configuration, env config, template-engine, application listeners.
+Set up the server with application configuration, env config, template-engine, application listeners.
--  setup a db in _./config/_ for the database configuration & connect it to the server.
+Setup a db in _./config/_ for the database configuration & connect it to the server.

--  create views directory for template literals & organise directory layout.
+Create views directory for template literals & organise directory layout.

--  create routes directory for api routes & create routes for top-level routes [dashboard, login/landing] in **index.js**.
+Create routes directory for api routes & create routes for top-level routes [dashboard, login/landing] in **index.js**.

 ---

-> use [materialize](https://materializecss.com/getting-started.html) to add design to the webpage.
+-  Use [materialize](https://materializecss.com/getting-started.html) to add design to the webpage.
-> <br />
-> use [font-awesome](https://cdnjs.com/libraries/font-awesome) to add stylish fonts to the webpages in api.
+-  Use [font-awesome](https://cdnjs.com/libraries/font-awesome) to add stylish fonts to the webpages in api.

 ---